 How do you budget for these rings?
 What are things to consider when deciding what to buy in each case?
 And what’s the difference in budgeting for the two?

 In general, engagement rings are bigger and flashier than their wedding ring counterpart.
 They typically feature a larger center stone (often, a diamond), and are characterized, for many, by their bling factor.

 Essentially, you shouldn’t pay more for an engagement ring than what is reasonably within your budget.
 There are many ways to make this work, including choosing a cheaper, but more meaningful custom design with smaller stones or using a vintage ring that holds personal meaning such as a family heirloom.

 Since both the bride and groom wear a wedding band, they also frequently match each other.
-Wedding rings should be selected by couples together as a perfect pair, just like the marriage itself — rather than matching each other or an engagement ring, it’s most important they reflect the two individuals wearing them.
+Wedding bands should be selected by couples together as a perfect pair, just like the marriage itself — rather than matching each other or an engagement ring, it’s most important they reflect the two individuals wearing them.

 If you want a fancy wedding band, but can’t afford one, start with a cheaper ring for the ceremony itself and save the more expensive option for an anniversary present down the road.
-This is a great way to insure you don’t go over budget on your wedding, and also helps with a built in gift idea for later.
+This is a great way to ensure you don’t go over your wedding budget and it also helps with a built in gift idea for later.

 Express Your Love and Protect Your Investment

 Still, the engagement ring and wedding bands are an investment, both an emotional one in your partner and a financial one in the ring itself.
-We should always protect our investments, and so, in addition to budgeting for the ring itself, be sure to have money to put toward insuring them.
+We should always protect our investments, so in addition to budgeting for the ring itself, be sure to have money to put towards insuring them.

 No matter what, you should weigh the risk and potential cost, and be sure to protect your investment.
 You’re making a promise to protect and honor your spouse — shouldn’t you do the same for the physical, and expensive, representations of your romance?